madaan/char-rnn-names/docs/blog.md

 ```
 Note that we retain the name end character (#) even after the truncation.

-So how do we arrive at the max_name_lenght?
-A Simple way to do that is fix something safe like 100.
-However, that would mean that our network will be wider than we perhaps want (most of the names will be smaller than 100 characters).
-This will lead to lots of wasted computation and slower training times (give it a try!).
-Or, we could just plot a distribution of the name lengths and pick something simple.
-We've already done that, and as you can see, it seems like 25 will cover most of the cases.
+So how do we arrive at the ```max_name_length```?
+A simple way to do that is fix something safe like 100.
+However, that
+would mean that our network will be wider than we perhaps want (most of the names will be smaller than 100 characters).
+This
+will lead to lots of wasted computation and slower training times (give it a try!).
+Or, we could just plot a distribution
+of the name lengths and pick something simple.
+We've already done that, and as you can see, it seems like 25 will cover
+most of the cases.
 That’s what I use in the experiments.

 #### c) Embeddings

-So far, we have standardized each name to a fixed length, added a character to mark the end of the name, and encoded the name from an array of chars to an array of integers.
+So far, we have standardized each name to a fixed length, added a character to mark the end of the name, and encoded the
+name from an array of chars to an array of integers.

 If you don’t know what embeddings are at all, I recommend checking out [this](https://www.tensorflow.org/programmers_guide/embedding) or [this](https://deeplearning4j.org/word2vec.html) link.

 The tl;dr of the technique is that each of the characters is mapped to an array of numbers.
-The array is called an embedding, and the length of the array is the dimensionality of the embedding.
-For example, if we choose to use 5 dimensional embeddings, it just means that every character is mapped to a 5 dimensional real vector.
-We can start with pre-trained embeddings, or learn them as part of the training process.
-In our setting, that means that we will hopefully learn embeddings that makes it easier for us to predict the next character in the name.
+The array is called an
+embedding, and the length of the array is the dimensionality of the embedding.
+For example, if we choose to use 5
+dimensional embeddings, it just means that every character is mapped to a 5 dimensional real vector.
+We can start with
+pre-trained embeddings, or learn them as part of the training process (which is what our model does).
+In our setting,
+that means that we will hopefully learn embeddings that makes it easier for us to predict the next character in the name.
-The following 3 lines of code is all we need to add embeddings to your codebase. ```embeddings``` is a matrix, which has one row per element in our vocabulary. ``embedded_names`` takes in the input, which is ```batch_size x max_name_length```, and maps each character in the name to an embedding, to yield an input with dimensions ```batch_size x max_name_length x n_embeddings```.
+The following 3 lines of code is all we need to add embeddings to your codebase. ```embeddings``` is a matrix, which has
+one row per element in our vocabulary. ``tf.nn.embedding_lookup`` takes in the input, which is ```batch_size x max_name_length```,
+and maps (*looks up*) each character in the name to an embedding, to yield an input with dimensions ```batch_size x max_name_length x n_embeddings```.
 ```py
 names = tf.placeholder(tf.int32, shape=(None, max_name_length), name="input")
 embeddings = tf.Variable(tf.random_uniform([vocab_size, n_embeddings], -1.0, 1.0))
 embedded_names = tf.nn.embedding_lookup(embeddings, names) #(?, max_name_length, n_embeddings)
 ```
-Tensorboard can help in [visualizing embeddings](https://www.tensorflow.org/versions/r1.1/get_started/embedding_viz) using PCA and t-SNE.
+Tensorboard can help in [visualizing embeddings](https://www.tensorflow.org/versions/r1.1/get_started/embedding_viz) using
+PCA and t-SNE.
 The t-SNE visualization of the embedding matrix from the indian name generator are as follows.
-As you can see, the vowels are all close to each other, which hints at the fact that the learned embeddings wrap some linguistic properties of the language.
+As you can
+see, the vowels are all close to each other, which hints at the fact that the learned embeddings wrap some linguistic
+properties of the names pertaining to the race, and are perhaps useful in generating new ones.

 |![Embeddings](https://raw.githubusercontent.com/madaan/char-rnn-names/master/docs/embedding.png)|
 |:--:|